 Our operating plan assumes that we will rely on a limited number of plants and manufacturing lines to meet customer demand and that these plants and manufacturing lines will supply most of our products until additional facilities can be brought online.
 Adverse changes or developments affecting these facilities could impair our ability to produce our products.
 Any shutdown or period of reduced production at these facilities, which may be caused by regulatory noncompliance or other issues, as well as other factors beyond our control, such as severe weather conditions, natural disaster, fire, power interruption, work stoppage, disease outbreaks or pandemics (such as COVID-19), equipment failure or delay in supply delivery, would, among other things, significantly disrupt our ability to recognize revenue, execute our expansion plans, and meet our contractual obligations and customer demand.
-In addition, our facilities' equipment may be costly to replace or repair, and our equipment supply chains may be disrupted in connection with pandemics, trade wars and sanctions (such as those imposed against Russia following its military intervention in Ukraine), bankruptcy or insolvency of suppliers, or other factors.
-If any material amount of our equipment is damaged, we could be unable to predict when, if at all, we could replace or repair such equipment or find suitable alternative equipment, which could adversely affect our business, financial condition, results of operations and prospects.
-Performance guarantees may not be sufficient to cover damages or losses, or the guarantors under such guarantees may not have the ability to pay.
-We may be unable to obtain appropriate types or amounts of insurance, and any insurance coverage we have may be insufficient to cover all of our potential losses or continue to be available to us on acceptable terms, or at all.
+In addition, our facilities' equipment may be costly to replace or repair, and our equipment supply chains may be disrupted in connection with pandemics, trade wars and sanctions (such as those imposed against Russia following its military intervention in Ukraine), or other factors.
+In addition, certain of our suppliers, including of equipment used in some of our manufacturing facilities, have in the past and may in the future declare bankruptcy or become insolvent, which could disrupt our supply chain or require us to identify alternative suppliers, resulting in delay and/or additional cost.
+If any material amount of our equipment is damaged, we could be unable to predict when, if at all, we could replace or repair such equipment or find suitable alternative equipment, which could adversely affect our business, financial condition, results of operations and results of predict when, if at all, we could replace or repair such equipment or losses, or the guarantors under such guarantees may not have the ability to pay.
+We may be unable to obtain appropriate types or amounts of insurance, and any insurance coverage we have may be i